 His audience is drawn from the Brewers Association.
 And they attend this online, teleconference presentation series, PowerHour to develop their own knowledge about their craft.
 So, with such an audience you’d expect this presentation to slip down well…notwithstanding the title.

 In fairness his promotional material does try to go deeper.
-It suggests that his presentation will address these critical questions:
+It suggests that he will address these critical questions in his presentation:

 So, if you get beyond the slightly dry title, your thirst might be whetted by these questions and the prospects of answers.
 Good.